 1955: "The Guinness Book of World Records" is published for the first time.
 It would reach the top of the British bestseller lists by Christmas.
 The following year it was launched in the U.S. and sold 70,000 copies.

-1953: Actor, director and playwright Peter Stormare, best known for his roles in movies like "Fargo" (pictured), "Armageddon," "Minority Report" and "The Lost World: Jurassic Park," and the TV series "Prison Break," is born Rolf Peter Ingvar Storm in Kumla, Sweden.
+1953: Actor, director and playwright Peter Stormare, best known for his roles in movies like "Fargo," "Armageddon," "Minority Report" and "The Lost World: Jurassic Park," and the TV series "Prison Break," is born Rolf Peter Ingvar Storm in Kumla, Sweden.

 1952: Actor Paul Reubens, better known as Pee-Wee Herman, is born in Peekskill, New York.

-1943: Actress Tuesday Weld, best known for movies like "Play It As It Lays," "Looking for Mr. Goodbar," "Once Upon a Time in America" and "Falling Down," is born Susan Ker Weld in New York City.
+1943: Actress Tuesday Weld, best known for movies like "Play It As It Lays," "Looking for Mr. Goodbar," "Once Upon a Time in America" and "Falling Down," and the sitcom "The Many Loves of Dobie Gillis," is born Susan Ker Weld in New York City.
 Weld earned an Academy Award nomination for Best Supporting Actress for "Looking for Mr. Goodbar."

 1942: Musician Daryl Dragon, best known as the keyboardist for the 1970s Grammy Award-winning pop duo Captain & Tennille, is born in Los Angeles, California.
 Together with his wife, Toni Tennille, Dragon had five albums certified gold or platinum and scored numerous hits during their highest period of popularity, including "Love Will Keep Us Together," "Do That to Me One More Time and "Muskrat Love."
 They also hosted their own television variety series in 1976–77.